Daniel Langlois: Death and investigation

 On 1 December 2023, police in Dominica found a burnt out car near Galion containing the bodies of Langlois and his partner Dominique Marchand.
+Both victims were shot and killed in what police described as a probable ambush.
 According to Dominica News Online and other local sources, the couple had been missing for a few days.
 They reported that three people had been detained and were being questioned by police.
+On 6 December 2023, it was reported that in fact the police in Dominica had made four arrests in the case, and that two of the suspects, Jonathan Lehrer and Robert Snyder, had been charged with murder in a court in Roseau, Dominica's capital.